Pomegranates: Side Effects, Interactions, Dosage, and More

 Stop eating the fruit and avail medical attention immediately.
 But until you visit the doctor, you can make use of some quick remedies.

-If your symptoms involve a skin condition, do not rub or scratch the area.
+If your symptoms involve skin irritation, do not rub or scratch the area.
 Also, don’t wash for long with soap or water as it will irritate the area further.
 Apply a skin lotion or ointment.
 This helps maintain skin moisture.
 Also, change to loose-fitting clothing.

 In case of other severe reactions, please rush to the doctor right away.
 Look out for other symptoms like chest pain, drowsiness, confusion, fainting, and wheezing.